 The human resource emphasis within the management program prepares you for success through a curriculum that includes a strong liberal education core and major-specific coursework in management, HR and business.
 A required student professional development program will also cover topics in career planning, professional image, interviewing, etiquette and networking.

-Classes for human resource management degree majors might include:
+Classes for management - human resources emphasis majors may include:

 - Diversity in the Workplace